Great Stores - Stores of Note - Canada

 Duly Note is a stationery shop that also carries pen, and if you are in Halifax, then this is one of the stores you may want to drop see for pens and ink.
 The company`s website (dulynoted.ca) basically talks about the stationery side of the business - with Moleskin Journals and a reference to Waterman, Parker and Lamy pens mentioned.
 They also operate a website that relates more to pens (quilljoy.com) where there is a larger assortment of pens.

 This Montreal store has been selling pens since 1945.
+The address above is their location they moved to a few years ago.
+Around the corner from their old location.
 They carry pens and watches with pens becoming a greater and greater focus of attention.
-Recent changes include the addition of a large Montblanc Shop-inShop -- probably the largest in Canada.
-So the full line of Montblanc products are available.
+Recent changes include the addition of a Montblanc Shop-inShop.
+You will find the Montblanc, Sheaffer and Montegrappa lines in addition to some other lines.

 Montreal is an exciting city.
 Any trip should include a visit to Vieux-Montrèal, the old section of Montreal.
 It is in Old-Montreal that you will find the impressive Basilique Notre-Dame and also just down the street from the Basilique, a great pen store - Papeterie Casse-Noisette.